 The good news about that rambling layout is that there are lots of options for gaming spaces.
 The main table area near the lobby is under a dome that dates back to the very early days of the hotel.
 Adjacent on both sides are some slots and video poker including two different high limit gaming spaces.
 On the other end is a big space with high ceilings and soft lighting near the Colosseum that includes more tables and a lot more slots (including the bulk of the penny and nickel machines.
 There’s also a huge sports book if you feel like betting on the ponies.

-Of course, I’d be remiss in not mentioning the Colosseum – a 4,000-seat showroom currently featuring big concerts from big name acts including Celine Dion, Elton John and Reba McEntire, Brooks & Dunn.
+Of course, I’d be remiss in not mentioning the Colosseum – a 4,000-seat showroom currently featuring big concerts from big name acts including Mariah Carey, Reba McEntire, Brooks & Dunn, Sting (starting in 2020), and others.
 If you get a chance to see a show there you should – it’s a nice room even if its not quite like being in Rome.